Healthcare in Malaysia: Government policy and action

+Elderly care

+Malaysia's elderly population is growing rapidly.
+The Department of Statistics Malaysia reported that persons aged 65 and above constituted 7.4% of the total population in the 2020 census, with the proportion of those aged 60 and above estimated at approximately 10.4% by 2023.
+Malaysia is projected to cross the 15% threshold that defines an "ageing nation" in the early 2030s.

+Private elderly care facilities in Malaysia are regulated by two bodies.
+The Jabatan Kebajikan Masyarakat (Department of Social Welfare, JKM) registers private homes for the elderly — known as Pusat Jagaan Warga Emas — under the Care Centres Act 1993 (Act 506).
+Separately, the Ministry of Health Malaysia licenses private nursing homes that provide clinical nursing care under the Private Healthcare Facilities and Services Act 1998.

+Cross-border eldercare has emerged as a distinct segment along the Singapore–Johor corridor, where monthly fees at registered nursing homes in Johor Bahru are substantially lower than equivalent care in Singapore, attracting Singaporean families seeking affordable residential care for elderly relatives.

 Influenza

 The Malaysian government has developed a National Influenza Pandemic Preparedness Plan (NIPPP) which serves as a time bound guide for preparedness and response plan for influenza pandemic.
 It provides a policy and strategic framework for a multisectoral response and contains specific advice and actions to be undertaken by the Ministry of Health at the different levels, other governmental departments and agencies and non-governmental organisations to ensure that resources are mobilised and used most efficiently before, during and after a pandemic episode.
 Since the Nipah virus outbreak in 1999, the Malaysian Health Ministry have put in place processes to be better prepared to protect the Malaysian population from the threat of infectious diseases.
 Malaysia was fully prepared during the Severe Acute Respiratory Syndrome (SARS) situation (Malaysia was not a SARS affected country) and the episode of the H5N1 (bird flu) outbreak in 2004.

 Medicine via Post

 In January 2011 the Malaysia government launched a program to renew prescriptions via mail.
 Medicine via Post targets patients with chronic diseases.
 To be eligible to participate patients have to receive a certification from a pharmacist that their condition is stable and that they understand how to properly use their medication.
 Patients pay delivery costs which are RM3.5 in Putrajaya, RM5.0 for other locations in Peninsular Malaysia, and RM8.0 for Sabah and Sarawak.
 The program is based on a pilot-project conducted at Putrajaya Hospital started in October 2009.